Saswat689/webu_api/README.md

 A really flexible and ready to use node.js backend for your next blog project.
 Design your frontend or visit my webu_client to grab them.

+## Demo

+A complete demo of this application can be found here 👉 https://www.youtube.com/watch?v=kDLPx1ci68Y

 ## Features 🚀

 As a web based application.
 This contains alll the features you might expect.